FAQs

 WHAT TRANSPORT OPTIONS ARE AVAILABLE?

-Exeter School has partnered with Vectare, a specialist school transport management company, and The Maynard School, to run a comprehensive school transport network, consisting of five routes from Ottery St Mary, Okehampton, Moretonhampstead, Newton Abbot and Exmouth.
+Exeter School has partnered with Vectare, a specialist school transport management company, and The Maynard School, to run a comprehensive school transport network, consisting of routes from Ottery St Mary, Okehampton, Moretonhampstead, Newton Abbot and Exmouth, where there is sufficient demand.

 This service is designed to reduce the number of vehicles on or around the school site, reduce our environmental impact, and provide a more convenient school run for parents.

-Please take a look at our School Bus Service guide for the 2023-2024 academic year.
+Please take a look at our School Bus Network page.

 Bookings for all routes can be made via our dedicated transport website at exetermaynard.vectare.co.uk.
 This website allows you to enter your postcode, find your